 Sandy is a former broker-dealer and in-house counsel at PaineWebber and later UBS, giving her an appreciation for litigation exposure as well as regulatory and public relations risks and budgetary concerns in each case she handles.

-Sandy has tried a number of employment arbitrations and administrative hearings.
+Sandy has tried a number of employment trials, arbitrations and administrative hearings.
 She represents corporate clients in federal courts across the country and before the Equal Employment Opportunity Commission (EEOC) as well as state divisions and commissions of human rights.

 Sandy has handled a variety of complex general litigation matters, including shareholder clawback litigations and takeover/business judgment rule litigations, employment discrimination and securities litigation.

 Sandy has represented clients in on-the-records, in hearings, trials and on appeals before regulatory bodies, such as FINRA, the SEC, the Department of Justice, state securities regulators, the National Adjudicatory Council and the Office of Professional Medical Conduct.